โš ๏ธ

 A plain-language primer on Regulation (EU) 2025/40

 Regulation (EU) 2025/40 on Packaging and Packaging Waste (PPWR) entered into force on February 11, 2025.
 It is directly applicable EU law, no national transposition law is needed.
+The Commission's official interpretive guidance was published in the Official Journal on June 10, 2026 as Commission Notice C/2026/3084.
+DG Environment separately maintains a Frequently Asked Questions document, whose second edition was published on July 31, 2026 (ISBN 978-92-68-42316-5).
+It complements the Commission Notice and is interpretive: it shows what the Commission says, not what the Regulation requires.
 Every business that places packaged goods on the EU market, including importers and online marketplaces, must comply from August 12, 2026.
 The regulation covers all packaging: primary (consumer-facing), secondary (transit), and tertiary (industrial/transport).

 ๐ŸŽฏ Core Goals